JOAOVIDALNT/valet/README.md

 # VALET

-Valet is a simple library designed to help developers on their application setup.
-There are 2 main modules to use in your applications.
+Valet is a simple library designed to help developers streamline their application setup.
+It consists of two main modules:

-### VALET.CORE
+## VALET.CORE

-Valet Core brings you 2 main features:
+Valet Core provides two key features:

-#### GENERIC REPOSITORY AND UNIT OF WORK
+### Generic Repository and Unit of Work
-Developers can extend our generic repository to have all of the most common repository operations.
-There's also a Unit of Work repository already configured and with only a commit operation.
+Developers can extend the generic repository to access common repository operations.
+A Unit of Work repository is also available, pre-configured with a commit operation.

-#### BASE ENTITY
+### Base Entity
-A default base entity to be extended, providing key properties for any entity.
-Developers can use inside your own application like we use on all entities of our "Auth" module.
+A default base entity is provided for extension, including essential properties for any entity.
+This base entity can be utilized within your application, just as it is in all entities of the "Auth" module.

-### VALET.AUTH
+## VALET.AUTH

-Valet Auth brings you a full authentication tool set, displaying all these features:
+Valet Auth offers a comprehensive authentication toolkit, including the following features:

-#### PASSWORD HASHER
+### Password Hasher
-A password hasher to encrypt Users passwords using BCrypt.
+A password hasher that securely encrypts user passwords using BCrypt.

-#### TOKEN GENERATOR
+### Token Generator
-A token generator that offers a JWT Token with relevant User information.
+A JWT token generator that includes relevant user information.

-#### CONTEXT
+### AuthDbContext
-An AuthDbContext to be extended, with all User logic configured.
+An authentication database context that can be extended, with pre-configured user logic.

-#### ENTITIES
+### Entities
-There are 3 entities: User, Role and UserRole.
-All of those can be extended and customized for your best use.
+Three entities are provided: `User`, `Role`, and `UserRole`.
+These entities can be extended and customized as needed.

-## TECHNICAL ESPECIFICATION
+## TECHNICAL SPECIFICATIONS

-### CONFIGURATION SETUP
+### Configuration Setup
-All needed configuration to use the modules of valet are provided at our configuration module.
+All necessary configuration options for using Valet's modules are provided in the configuration module.

-### EXAMPLE
+### Example Usage
-Here's and example on how to fully configurate valet services on your application:
+Below is an example of how to configure Valet services in your application:

 ```csharp
 builder.Services.AddValet<AppDbContext>(builder.Configuration, true)